justin-gill/wa-cli/README.md

 ## Features

-- **Text and Graphical Response:** Instant answers from the Wolfram Alpha API, including both text-based and graphical (sixel) outputs.
+- **Text and Graphical Response:** Instant answers from the Wolfram Alpha API, including both text-based and graphical outputs.
 - **API Key Management:** Easily configure your Wolfram Alpha App ID directly from the command line.
 - **Cross-Platform Configuration:** Adheres to XDG standards for configuration file locations